harshaldhake123/MongoDB-University/M121-The MongoDB Aggregation Framework.md

   }
 ])

- COPY

-Which of the following statements are correct?
+**Which of the following statements are correct?**

-**Attempts Remaining:**Correct Answer

 Check all answers that apply:

-**Pipeline 2**  is incorrect because  $geoNear  needs to be the first stage of our pipeline
+- **Pipeline 2**  is incorrect because  $geoNear  needs to be the first stage of our pipeline

-**Pipeline 1**  is incorrect because you can only have one  $replaceRoot  stage in your pipeline
+- **Pipeline 1**  is incorrect because you can only have one  $replaceRoot  stage in your pipeline

-**Pipeline 3**  fails because  $indexStats  must be the first stage in a pipeline and may not be used within a  $facet
+- **Pipeline 3**  fails because  $indexStats  must be the first stage in a pipeline and may not be used within a  $facet

-**Pipeline 1**  fails since  $out  is required to be the last stage of the pipeline
+- **Pipeline 1**  fails since  $out  is required to be the last stage of the pipeline

-**Pipeline 2**  fails because we cannot project  distance  field
+- **Pipeline 2**  fails because we cannot project  distance  field

-**Pipeline 3**  executes correctly
+- **Pipeline 3**  executes correctly

-**Pipeline 3**  fails since you can only have one  $facet  stage per pipeline
+- **Pipeline 3**  fails since you can only have one  $facet  stage per pipeline

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTgzNzIyNSwtNzY1NzMxNzY1LDg1Nj
+eyJoaXN0b3J5IjpbMTg5MjU4Mjc2NSwtNzY1NzMxNzY1LDg1Nj
 ExMDk1MiwtMTMzOTYwMDc3NCwtMTMxMjE1ODcwNCwtODAxMjI5
 NjY0LDQxNjM3ODMwOF19
 -->